-COLA BY-LAWS - Article II Purpose
+BCCOLA By-Laws - Article II Purpose:

-Section 1.
-The Becker County Coalition of lake associations hereafter referred to as Becker County COLA is organized for the purpose of facilitating cooperation among member lake associations to protect and enhance the quality of lakes and their shore areas.
+Section 1: The Becker County Coalition of Lake Associations hereafter referred to as Becker County COLA, is organized for the purpose of facilitating cooperation among member lake association to protect and enhance the quality of lakes and their shore areas.

-Section 2.
-Becker County COLA will sponsor a water quality monitoring program, assist in the identification of environmental impacts to lakes, communicate information to association members and the public regarding the preservation of lakes as an important natural resource, develop and present recommendations related to shoreland development, coordinate and cooperate with County and State agencies in maintaining and improving water quality.
+Section 2: Becker County COLA will sponsor a water quality monitoring program, assist in the identification of environmental impacts to lakes, communicate information to association members and the public regarding the preservation of lakes as an important natural resource, develop and present recommendations related to shoreland development, coordinate and cooperate with County and State agencies in maintaining and improving water quality.